-An Excerpt From our new book: A Year in The Anatomy of Horse Race Handicapping Volume I
+An Excerpt From : A Year in The Anatomy of Horse Race Handicapping Volume I

 Since the book, The Anatomy of Horse Race Handicapping Or How to Have Fun at the Track was published, it has more than achieved its purpose by reaching scores of race fans, who were lost in the difficult to grasp and jargon-laden aspects surrounding the sport.
 However, there was a depth of information lacking in our simple guide.
 In response, the weekly blog called the Tip-of-the-Week was born.
 No, it is not a tip like which horse to bet in the fifth race.
 Instead it is more of an aid in helping you make your own decisions.
 Oh yes, we fixed the typos, trimmed the long entries, well, some of them, and threw out the boring ones.
 What remains provides the reader with a glimpse of how we handicapped the terrific races given to us in this single year and a look back at those moments that are forever etched in our horse racing minds and hearts.

 An Excerpt from The Anatomy of Horse Race Handicapping Or How to Have Fun at the Track: